FHA Loan Requirements & How to Apply

 - States with higher tax rates have higher closing costs.

 When buying a new home, your builder can help reduce or pay for some or all of your closing costs.
 Ask LGI Homes how we can help with your closing costs when buying a new LGI home.

 #3 Low Credit Score Qualification

-#4 Low-Interest Rates
+#4 Lower Interest Rates

-2022 Requirements for FHA Home Loans
+2023 Requirements for FHA Home Loans

 To acquire an FHA mortgage loan, lenders require the following:

-- FICO® score has to be at least 580 to get a 3.5 percent down payment option.
+- Your credit score has to be at least 580 to get a 3.5 percent down payment option.

 - The house must be the borrower's primary residence.